krashski/Getting-Cleaning-Data-CourseProject/README.md

 	- use *grep* to create a list of variable names with "mean" or "std" for **inclusion**
 	- use *grep* to create a second list of variable names with "meanFreq" for **exclusion**
 	- use these two lists to subset the data
-	- include the Subject and Activity variables in the new dataset
+	- include the Subject and Activity variables in the new data set
 3. Uses descriptive activity names to name the activities in the data set
 	- read in the list of activity names and labels
 	- use the list as a lookup table to convert the Activity variable to a factor with descriptive names
 4. Appropriately labels the data set with descriptive variable names
-	- remove extra '.' characters added automatically by R in Step 1
+	- remove extra '.' characters added automatically in Step 1 because "-" and "()" in the original data are not valid characters for variable names in R
 	- make the variable names human readable
 	- apply the new variable names to the dataset
 5. From the data set in Step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject